 Brace yourself because you are about to experience some meatball magic!!

-Okay true story.
-When I first attempted homemade chicken meatballs I didn’t have much expectations for it.
-I just wanted some clean eating in my diet, a meal prep friendly meal to prepare for a busy week, and I figured they would taste…decent.
-I was on what I like to call “practical eating” mode.
+I just wanted some clean eating in my diet, a meal prep friendly meal to prepare for a busy week, and I figured they would taste… decent.

-The rumors are true and they are indeed so much better than store-bought.
+The rumors are true and these meatballs coated in sweet and sour sauce are indeed so much better than store-bought.
 No fillers, no fake chicken, just the real thing!

 We still oo and ah over it like we have never had it before.

-The meatballs are amazing.
+OK, so the meatballs are amazing.
 But it gets even better.
 OH YES.

 The sauce, my friends.
 THE SAUCE.